 Usually, those who have abused others after their own abuse have kept both stories a secret.
 If their abusive actions toward others come to light first, they may feel especially angry that they are being held responsible when the person who violated them has not.
 They are caught in a double bind.
 If they tell what happened to them in the past, they may be accused of making excuses or shirking responsibility for their own actions.
-If they do not tell, they cannot access the understanding, support, and healing resources they need to get to the root of their own pain and prevent future inappropriate behavior.
+If they do not tell, they cannot access the understanding, support, and healing resources they need to get to the root of their own pain and prevent future harmful sexual behavior.
 Juvenile justice systems and treatment programs for adolescents are more likely to take these factors into account and address them as part of treatment and planning for the future.
 Those who have become involved in the adult criminal justice system may, sadly, receive no acknowledgment or treatment for the trauma that was inflicted on them.

 If this page describes you, you have already taken a courageous step toward healing yourself and others by coming to this website.
 Here are some safe places to reach out for help on both your own trauma, and the trauma you have caused others.

 WhatsOK.org Ask About Anything, by text, chat, e-mail, phone, for teens and young adults